For the Skeptical Mind

 If your GPS tells you to drive into a lake, you won't.
 But when you're on a highway, you'll probably take its advice.
 Common sense above all.

-Vedic astrology, at its best, isn't about surrendering your judgment to planetary positions.
-It's about having additional information, another perspective, as you make decisions you were always going to make anyway.
+A reading isn't about surrendering your judgment.
+It's about having better information as you make decisions you were always going to make anyway.

 Karma (Without the Mysticism)